jitsi/jitsi-meet/doc/api.md

 }
 ```

+* **suspendDetected** - event notifications about detecting suspend event in host computer.

 You can also add multiple event listeners by using `addEventListeners`.
 This method requires one argument of type Object.
 The object argument must
 have the names of the events as keys and the listeners of the events as values.